CAVE: Controllable Authorship Verification Explanations: Our Method

-We use the above filtered training to train/distill a smaller language model.
-Given a prompt $P$ (\method's prompt), a teacher model $T$ (\gptft) and a student model $S$ (\llamath), we generate silver training data:
+We use \method's prompt ($P$) to generate silver training data from \gptft ($T$); we then filter out the low-quality silver data based on output structure and \cons.
+We distill this filtered training data into a smaller language model \llamath ($S$).
+Formally, given the prompt $P$, teacher model $T$ and student model $S$, we generate silver training data:

 where $x_i$ represents the input document pairs and $y_i^t$ represents the explanations created from $T$.
-We filter $D_{train}$ using the criteria of $\acc=1, \cons=1$ and conformity to JSON/linguistic feature format to get $F_{train}$.
+We filter $D_{train}$ using the criteria of $\cons=1$ and conformity to the complete JSON format to get $F_{train}$.
 We then train $S$ with $F_{train}$ with standard language modeling loss: